wp-plugins/prosite-merge-new-blog-template/readme.txt

 == Frequently Asked Questions ==

-= Do I need the New Blog Templates and Pro Sites to make the Prosite Merge New Blog Template =
+= Do I need the New Blog Templates and Pro Sites to make the Prosite Merge New Blog Template working =

 Yes.